Screenshots of the desktop and responsive mobile versions of the Road Closures Tracker

 Remixed index for admins.
 Using mostly the same components as the front end index, this also adds a search bar, to make it faster for admins to find a closure they need to edit.

-A screenshot of the remixed road closure editor UI.
+A screenshot showing a redesign of the map editor UI.

 Remixed closure add/edit screen.
 Here I’m showing how I would lay out the form differently, making better use of space, color, and adding icons for the drawing tools.